CUBRID/cubrid-manual/en/admin/admin_utils.rst

 *   *database_name*: The name of the database whose space is to be compacted.
 The path name to the directory where the database is to be created must not be included.

 *   *class_name_list*: You can specify the list of tables names that you want to compact space after a database name; the **-i** option cannot be used together.
+The table name must be prefixed with the schema name.
 If you use the lists on client/server mode, it skips securing space taken by objects such as catalog, delete files and tracker, etc.

 **-I**, **-c**, **-d**, **-p** options are applied in client/server mode only.